What is Art Journaling?

 The best inspiration when you’re just starting is to see what other experienced art journalists are doing.

-You can begin by trying similar techniques until you find ones that you enjoy and can start developing your own style.
+You can begin by trying similar techniques until you find ones you enjoy and can develop your own style.

 Art journaling is a great hobby for any creative soul.
 You don’t need many skills or supplies to get started.